Healthy Homes Assessment Moera

 Insulation Moera

-Ceiling and underfloor insulation is a requirement to all rental houses from 1 July 2019.
-Property managers and landlords have to ensure the insulation meets standards that are in line with the latest quality.
-In some instances, old ceiling insulation as well as insulation within the sub floor space may need to be replaced or replaced.
+Underfloor and ceiling insulation is a requirement for all rent homes from 1 July 2019.
+Property managers and landlords are required to make sure that the insulation meets the new quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.

-A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and dampness, and also makes an easier task to the home to keep warmth.
+A well-insulated house can help control condensation and lessen the likelihood of mould and dampness as well as making more easy to the home to keep warmth.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The "R" is a symbol for thermal resistance, and is a measure of how well insulation can withstand heat flow.
 The more R-value is higher, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3